makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Kratzer: Stage-Level and Individual-Level Predicates

 (6 1).
-At the level of logic� I form, (61 ') is the restrictive cl�use of
-the whole sentence.
-But this restrictive cl �use contains another restrictive clause and a nuclear scope as parts.
+At the level of logica I form, (61 ') is the restrictive clause of the whole sentence.
+But this restrictive cl ause contains another restrictive clause and a nuclear scope as parts.
 The consequent of 60(D) Is mapped Into the nuclear scope or the whole sentence.
 This nuclear scope is complex again, since the consequent of 60(b) Is split